 - Upload the video you want to share or select the video that has already been uploaded

 - Select the Subtitles tab

-- Click upload and choose the .srt file you have downloaded from YouTube
+- Click Upload and then choose the .srt file from your computer.

 This will automatically save and will then be showing subtitles on your video.